 - Develop the ability to integrate information from multiple (sometimes conflicting) sources, construct a logical argument and effectively communicate it through writing, either in the fields of biological, social, or personality psychology, in the form of a research essay.

-- The HPO assessment varies from year to year but is designed to build and strengthen basic research skills and will be worth 8% of the final mark.
-It will replace quizzes 5 and 6 in the course. (null) [LO 1,2,3,4,5]
+- The HPO assessment varies from year to year but is designed to build and strengthen basic research skills and will be worth 5% of the final mark.
+It will replace 'question generation and review' in the course.
+(0) [LO 4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.